 Include the date

-Write recipient’s details
+Write the recipient’s details

 The next information you need to include is the recipient’s name and full address.
 After the date, the receiver’s information should be included using the same format you used when writing your details.
 The recipient of the letter is referred to as the second party and is not the one you are delegating authority to.
-This is the individual who will be dealing with your third part or proxy.
+This is the individual who will be dealing with your third party or proxy.

 Write the salutation